zenml-io/template-starter/README.md

 # 📜 ZenML Project Templates

-This repository contains a starter template from which a simple ZenML project can be generated: a collection of steps, pipelines, stack configurations and other artifacts and useful resources that can get you started with ZenML.
+This repository contains a starter template from which a simple ZenML project can be generated easily.
+It contains a collection of steps, pipelines, stack configurations and other artifacts and useful resources that can get you started with ZenML.

 🔥 **Do you have a personal project powered by ZenML that you would like to see here?**